Richard Bowdler Sharpe: Personality

 Sharpe was noted as a genial and humorous person.
 Richard Meinertzhagen and his brother were introduced to the bird collections by him.
 He was fond of children, having ten daughters himself.
 None of them were given the name "Bowdler" at birth, but all adopted it later in life.
 The eldest daughter, Emily Mary Bowdler Sharpe, was a biologist and author in her own right, and also worked at the British Museum.
 The other nine daughters (Ada Lavinia, Eva Augusta, Lilian Bertha, Dora Louise, Lena Violet, Daisy Madeline, Sylvia Rosamund, Hilda Marion, and Aimee Marjorie) all worked as colourists on his works.

 Sharpe was also known for his practical jokes and pranks.
 When Eugene Oates was working on the Fauna of British India, he found the notes lying on a table and filled up a stray statement on the call of a white wagtail (ssp. lugens) which went into print (The note of this species is a prolonged "Pooh.").
 On one occasion, Sharpe ascended the Eiffel tower with friends but became hysterical on reaching the top, with Ernst Hartert and several others having to restrain him and prevent him from jumping off.
 A regular at the Savage and Whitefriars Club, he and his wife threw a party in February 1888 with 120 guests and entertainment that included humorous sketches, songs, recitals and music.

 Honours

 Sharpe was awarded an honorary LL.D. by the University of Aberdeen.
-He was fellow of the Linnean Society and the Zoological Society of London.
+He was fellow of the Linnean Society, the Zoological Society of London, and was an honorary member of the Manchester Literary and Philosophical Society.
 A gold medal was awarded to him in 1891 by the Emperor of Austria.
-As of 2019, in the online list of world birds maintained by Frank Gill and David Donsker on behalf of the International Ornithological Committee, Sharpe is credited with formally describing and coining the Latin names of 233 species of bird as well as 201 subspecies.
+As of 2019, in the online list of world birds maintained by Frank Gill and David Donsker on behalf of the International Ornithologists' Union, Sharpe is credited with formally describing and coining the Latin names of 233 species of bird as well as 201 subspecies.
 He is also credited with introducing 45 genera.
 Many species and subspecies of birds have been named after him including: